Cvrxd/SmflGame/README.md

 Destroying Enemy: has simple following AI like Mele Enemies.
 After intersection with player hit range, exploads and deals damage to area.

 # Enemies Genetarion Interface
+If no enemies alive, new wave starts.
+Enemies generation is working in different threads to increase perfomance of this action.
+Generation is based on current wave count, difficulty and random value.

 # Player
+Player

+# Stats Component

 # Skills Componet

+# Items Component

 # Tile Map

+# Collision

 # Tile Traps